jakzal/phpqa/docs/cookbook/README.md

 # Cookbook

-Here you will find a list of tips & tricks that are to long to be put in the default README.
+Here you will find a list of tips & tricks that are too long to be put in the main README.

 ## Index